 What is the Value?

-Must we ask the question, what is the value of a person with disabilities re-entering their community with pride and abilities?
+What is the value of a person with disabilities re-entering their community with pride and abilities?

 Must we accept a suggestion from a social worker to “get divorced” so our annual household income is low enough to qualify for accommodation support through the MSDPR?